GeoKnow/DataDrivenDependencyInjection-Angular/README.md

             return someSparqlServiceObjectBasedOn(serviceIri, defaultGraphIris);
         }]);

-    // Call the deregister function to stop reacting to respective changes deregisterFn();
+    // Call the deregister function to stop reacting to respective state changes of the dependencies deregisterFn();
 }])